-9. What happens if my license expires?
+11. What happens if my license or registration expires?

-If your license is not renewed within 60 days after your expiration date, your license will lapse.
-The expiration date will reflect the original expiration date - it will not include the grace period.
-For example: If your license expires January 31, you have until midnight, March 31 to pay your renewal fee.
-If you do not pay by midnight, March 31, your license is considered lapsed as of January 31.
+If your license or registration is not renewed within 60 days after your expiration date, your license or registration will lapse.
+The expiration date will reflect the original expiration date -- it will not include the grace period.
+For example: If your license expires March 1, you have until midnight April 30 to pay your renewal fee.
+If you do not pay by midnight April 30, your license is considered lapsed as of March 1.
 You will need to check with the agencies that provide reimbursement for your services to see if they honor the grace period.

-When your license lapses, you can no longer practice your profession nor can you identify yourself as a licensed individual.
+When your license or registration lapses, you can no longer practice your profession nor can you identify yourself as a licensed or registered individual.
 Practicing without a valid license or registration is a felony under the Public Health Code and can result in legal proceedings as well as disciplinary actions.

-It is your responsibility to make sure your license is current and valid.
+It is your responsibility to make sure your license or registration is current and valid.
 We send renewal information to the last address on file approximately 90 days prior to the expiration date.
 If we have an incorrect address, you are still responsible for making sure your license has been renewed in a timely manner.

-10. How long will you keep my licensure application on file?
+12. How long will you keep my licensure application on file?

-Your application and fee are valid for two years.
-If you fail to meet the licensure requirements within that time period, your file and fees are no longer valid and will be retained for one additional year after the fee date expires.
+For most professions, your application and fee are valid for two years.
+If you fail to meet the licensure/registration requirements within that time period, your file and fees are no longer valid and will be retained for one additional year after the fee date expires.

-11. The application asks for the state(s) I have been licensed in, but what if I'm licensed in more than one state?
+13. The application asks for the state(s) I have been licensed in, but what if I'm licensed in more than one state?
 Do you need verification from all states I have ever held a license in?